jis3r/icons/README.md

 npx shadcn-svelte@latest add https://movingicons.dev/r/[icon-name]
 ```

+You will find the commands for each icon on the [website](https://movingicons.dev).

 ### 3. Copy from Website

 You can download or copy icon components directly from [https://movingicons.dev](https://movingicons.dev) and paste them into your Svelte project.